mrdoob/three.js/README.md

-Basic and modular javascript 3d engine.

-Can use <canvas> and/org <svg> as renderer.
+Basic and modular javascript 3d engine which can use <canvas> and/org <svg> as renderer.

 ### How to use